-Books are one of the best sources of organised information you can find on the subject of poker, and one of the best ways to improve as a poker player.
+Books are one of the best sources of organised information you can find on the subject of poker, and one of the best ways to improve your poker game.

 Unfortunately, some books are not as applicable in today’s games; whereas some books are gold mines which will skyrocket your game, despite their age.

 So here is my list of the best poker books for beginners to pros you can get your hands on in 2018 (organised by Amazon rating):